 If you can print the support directly to the build plate then HIPS or a TPU are possible candidate materials.

 TPU is an interesting material.
-If you have ever purchased the foaming sealant from Home Depot, this is a form of polyurethane and it sticks to almost everything and can be a real mess.
+If you have ever purchased the foaming sealant from Home Depot, this is a form of polyurethane and it sticks to almost everything.
+It can be a real mess.
 There is a slight amount of adhesion between the TPU and the PVDF, so it does make a better support material.
 However, there is no easy way to dissolve this so mechanical methods are the only way to remove the support.
 Again, we print the TPU at the same temperature at the Fluorinar™ PVDF.
 Also, because of the similar temperatures, there is some cross-contamination between the materials.
-If you are printing in our white Fluorinar-C filament with a black TPU support, you will find it difficult to remove all of the TPU and will be left with small TPU specs and inclusions.
-If you print with a white TPU then these inclusions are not visible.
+If you are printing in our white Fluorinar-C™ filament with a black TPU support, you will find it difficult to remove all of the TPU and will be left with small TPU specs and inclusions.
+If you print with a white TPU then these inclusions are not readily visible.